 Most states have specific health and safety codes that provide minimum standards for rental units, and Nevada is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Nevada landlord-tenant law.
-According to Nevada state law, landlord duties to provide habitable premises include the following (§118A.290):
+According to Nevada state law, landlord duties to provide habitable premises include the following (NRS §118A.290):

 A dwelling unit is not habitable if it violates provisions of housing or health codes concerning the health, safety, sanitation or fitness for the habitation of the dwelling unit or if it substantially lacks:

-- Effective waterproofing and weather protection of the roof and exterior walls, including windows and doors
+- Waterproofing and Weather Protection.
+The waterproofing and weather protection must be effective and shall including the roof and exterior walls, including windows and doors.

-- Adequate heating facilities which conformed to applicable law when installed and are maintained in good working order
+- Electrical Lighting, Outlets, Wiring, Electrical Equipment, Plumbing, and Heating.
+All facilities must be conformed to applicable law when installed and are maintained in good working order.

-- An adequate number of appropriate receptacles for garbage and rubbish in clean condition and good repair at the commencement of the tenancy. the landlord shall arrange for the removal of garbage and rubbish from the premises unless the parties by written agreement provide otherwise
+- Receptacles for Garbage.
+An adequate number of appropriate receptacles for garbage and rubbish in clean condition and good repair at the commencement of the tenancy.
+The landlord shall arrange for the removal of garbage and rubbish from the premises unless the parties by written agreement provide otherwise.

-- Building, grounds, appurtenances and all other areas under the landlord’s control at the time of the commencement of the tenancy in every part clean, sanitary and reasonably free from all accumulations of debris, filth, rubbish, garbage, rodents, insects and vermin
+- Building, Grounds, Appurtenances and All Other Areas Under the Landlord’s Control.
+Must be every part clean, sanitary and reasonably free from all accumulations of debris, filth, rubbish, garbage, rodents, insects and vermin.

-- Floors, walls, ceilings, stairways, and railings maintained in good repair
+- Floors, Walls, Ceilings, Stairways, and Railings.
+Must be maintained in good repair.

-- Ventilating, air-conditioning and other facilities and appliances, including elevators, maintained in good repair if supplied or required to be supplied by the landlord
+- Ventilating, Air-Conditioning, Elevators, And Other Facilities and Appliances.
+Must be maintained in good repair if supplied or required to be supplied by the landlord.

 4. Landlord Harassment or Privacy Violation